Skip to content

 Mobile Friendliness

-Upgrade To PHP Version 8
+Upgrade PHP Version

 Website Technical SEO Errors

 Semrush will check for a variety of errors and issues.
-It will check for broken pages and broken links, missing title tags, duplicate content and more.
+It will check for broken pages and broken links, missing title tags, duplicate content, and more.
 Quite often, these are simple fixes you can resolve yourself quickly and without needing a web developer.
 Do this first before moving on to a more comprehensive SEO strategy.
 SSL Certificates

 WordPress SEO Step 2: Check Your WordPress Settings

 In your WordPress dashboard, go to “settings > reading”.
 Ensure the checkbox that says ‘prevent search engines from indexing this site’ IS NOT checked. – It shouldn’t be, it isn’t by default, but it could be that it was turned on for development mode and forgotten about.
-Most web designers don’t know much about SEO.
+Most web designers don’t know much about

 www or non-www?

 Ensure the version you want to show up is set in the WordPress dashboard.
 This has little to no impact on your SEO, but consistency is essential.
+Stick with it though, as changing down the line can have an impact on traffic.
+Search engines see them both differently.

 WordPress SEO Step 3: Content Optimisation For SEO